This post is from guest writer Alison Adair from the Pure Food Kids Foundation.

-Another way to get children excited about nutrition is by taking a cooking class online.
+Another way to get children excited about nutrition is by taking a cooking class online and making their own healthy snacks for kids.
 The Kids Cook Real Food eCourse is the only one that always uses whole foods and won’t be pushing sugar or processed food on our kids!

 In addition, if residing in King or Snohomish County (Washington or New York City), contact your local school to see if Pure Food Kids Foundation does a free nutrition workshop and cooking class for 4th and 5th graders at the school.